Sustainable Farmers of Australia is an initiative of Buckwheat Enterprises, Parkes NSW.

 It is vital that stubble is preserved to protect the soil surface and feed the soil microbes.

-Our Australia soils are ancient and often very low in many important nutrients, especially nitrogen and phosphorus.
+Our Australian soils are ancient and often very low in many important nutrients, especially nitrogen and phosphorus.
 When did the last volcano erupt covering the landscape in rich basalt soil?

 Plants need nutrients to support themselves and provide nutritious grain for human health.